UCUCDUH/pols_501_wi16/web/stories/index.md

 Instructions for Jeff's office hours:

-- Sign up for a slot on using Schedular in Canvas
+- Sign up for a slot on Canvas using the Scheduler tab in the Calendar.
 - Email me 24 hours prior to your appointment with what you would like to discuss

 These instructions will ensure that our time is efficiently spent and I can be of the most help to you.